Jannik-Schroeder/jannik.schroeder.is/posts/solun.md

 without having to use external services like Whatsapp, Telegram, Signal and more.

 ## What is this Article about?
-This article is mainly about the backend and how I build the backend and how we ensure our data security and uptime.
+This article is mainly about the Infrastructure and how I build the server structure and how we ensure our data security and uptime.
 For information about the code and development, check out the blog [here](https://dwag.me/project/solun).

-## How is the Server strucktured?
+## How is the Server structured?
 ![Solun Server Structure](/structure.png)

 Maybe you ask why we have chosen this structure.
 Let's start with why we chose VM's instead of the cloud.
 Simply because it is cheaper.
 We have virtualized our systems with Proxmox.